 In addition to the clinical and 12-Step approaches, we work with experienced clinicians to provide the pharmacological support for our dual diagnosis patients.
 Many patients upon entering treatment feel they will never find the relief of their mental health issues in sobriety.
 The reality is that most of the clients that commit to our treatment regimen can reduce, and many times eliminate medications that they have always felt are necessary to function in their daily lives.
 These medication adjustments are monitored under the care of an experienced team of doctors and therapists.
 The hope is that every patient leaves with the tools necessary to manage their sobriety and mental health issues.

 In the event that a patient exhibits mental health symptoms that require a higher level of care, our team will recommend and transfer that patient to a more intensive, hospital-based center that can meet that patient’s needs.
 We work closely with local behavioral health centers, hospitals, and detox facilities in order to stabilize and provide optimal care for every individual.

 Do you accept insurance?

 During the admission process, our experienced admissions staff can attain verification of benefits from your patient’s insurance provider and inform the patient and family what benefits are available.
 Our organization works to provide services to as many people as possible and will work to pre-authorize care and summarize any out-of-pocket expenses that families might incur.
 We also will work with families to help make a financial agreement that the family is comfortable with to help get their loved one the help they need.

 In addition, our clinicians support continued individual therapy and psychiatric medication management by providing referrals and help clients make appointments with their therapist and psychiatrist prior to leaving treatment.
-In addition, with continued work through the 12-Steps, a patient will work to find a home-group, sponsor, and a volunteer commitment setting the stage for long-term success.
+With continued work through the 12-Steps a patient will work to find a home-group, sponsor, and a volunteer commitment setting the stage for long-term success.